Learn German Through Music: 8 Modern Classics to Get Started

 Google your favorites.
 Start out by searching for your favorite songs, artists and genres.
 See which ones have lyrics available online.
 You’ll probably be able to find the music online somewhere.
 YouTube is a great resource, and often you’ll find videos that have the lyrics on-screen.

 Track down lyrics.
 If you couldn’t find an all-inclusive video with both music and lyrics together, Google the lyrics separately (or use Rapgenius).
 Then look the words up in your dictionary, make flashcards, review your vocab and rely on your flashcard system to bring up the words at the right time for review.

-Check out the last section of this post for more information on FluentU and how it can amp up your German learning progress like never before—for free!
+Check out the last section of this post for more information on FluentU and how it can amp up your German learning progress like never before.

 8 Modern Songs for Learning German with Music